401(k) For Small Business in Rock Hill, MO

 • Arrange a trust fund for plan assets

-• Develop a record keeping system
+• Establish a record keeping system

 • Provide plan information to eligible employees

 • Compliance — 401(k) plans have different rules and contribution limits.
-Not following the rules correctly can lead to stiff fees.
-A financial advisor can help to ensure all of the proper rules are followed.
+Not following the rules correctly can lead to harsh penalties.
+A financial advisor can help to ensure your recordkeeper and plan administrator do not inadvertently fail to comply with a requirement.

-• Fiduciary duty — As a plan sponsor, small business owners have a fiduciary duty to act in the best interest of plan participants.
+• Fiduciary duty — As a plan sponsor, small business owners have a fiduciary responsibility to act in the best interest of plan participants.
 We are ethically and legally required to do what's in your best interest, and in the best interest of your employees and their retirement accounts.

 401(k) For Small Business Rock Hill, MO | Retirement Planners | 401(k) Services Near Rock Hill